1. About this Privacy Policy

 We collect and record personal information about you so that we can carry out our functions and activities described above.
 The primary purposes for which we collect your personal information include:

 We also collect your personal information for certain secondary purposes that are related to the primary purposes outlined above.
-Secondary purposes may include so that we can run our business efficiently, for example, our advisors can provide us with customer research, or so that we can use technology to automate our business and to understand how our business is performing, to allow us to operate efficiently and to lower costs by outsourcing services (such as collecting or paying money).
-Other secondary purposes may include so that we can sell or transfer our business or merge with another business and the sale and transfer of franchises.
+Secondary purposes may include that we can run our business efficiently, for example, our advisors can provide us with customer research, or so that we can use technology to automate our business and to understand how our business is performing, to allow us to operate efficiently and to lower costs by outsourcing services (such as collecting or paying money).
+Other secondary purposes may include so that we can sell or transfer our business or merge with another business.

 6. Disclosure